apache/openwhisk/docs/mobile_sdk.md

 }
 ```

-In the previous example, you are firing a trigger called `locationChanged`.
+In the previous example, you are firing a trigger that is called `locationChanged`.

 ## Using actions that return a result